jepeloa/gbot_pheno/README.md

 # Desing challenges

-The soybeans crops are plants with about 1.3 meters of height.
+The rows in the soybeans fields are planted about 52 cm between plants, the heigth of the crop is about 1.3 m.
+The plant at R8 stage are dry with brow color, and without leafs.

 ![alt text](https://github.com/jepeloa/gbot_pheno/blob/main/brainpower_controller.png)